All Episodes

 They should all be out there working.

-I mean, it's it's just awful.
+I mean, it's just awful.

 I mean, people, you want to feel that way?